 Most tiles just required one cut to fit a narrow gap.

 To cut these, I held the tile up to where it was going.
-Then, I penciled in some notches on the surface to remember where to cut it.
+Then, I penciled in some notches on the surface to remember where to cut them.

 The only problem I had with the tile saw was where the 2 perpendicular cuts met each other.